This article aims to help you based on my project management background and organizational skills learned in the corporate world.

 Communication in person is crucial for clarity and full understanding.
 It provides better interaction with more successful results.

 Avoiding direct contact is a detriment to successful communication.
 Missing nonverbal cues, such as the sense of approval from a facial expression, can result in missed opportunities.

 Let's examine this in more detail.

-Body language adds to the verbal communication when having a face-to-face conversation.
+Body language adds to verbal communication when having a face-to-face conversation.
 There are many clues to how one feels about the discussion.

 However, cultural differences need to be taken into consideration too.
-In some cultures it is considered a sign of disrespect for a young person to make eye contact with an elder.
+In some cultures, it is considered a sign of disrespect for a young person to make eye contact with an elder.